Seattle's transportation future, part I

 On the other hand, I think it’s time for the state and the county to rethink the way transit is paid for.
 Currently, Metro’s has two major sources of funding: sales taxes and fares.
-I’d like to see us explore other options (congestion pricing, tolling, gas taxes, etc.) and explore the possibility of making transit free.
-My …
+I’d like to see us explore other options (congestion pricing, tolling, …

 At a time when high fuel costs are causing many transit agencies to consider fare increases, a couple of agencies in rural Washington are making fare-free policies work.
 From a recent article by Larry Lange: